 Furthermore, in keeping with the college’s so-called “STOGOALS,” Race Matters provides students with a valuable opportunity to “recognize and confront injustice and oppression” and focus attention on cultivating the ability to “understand, learn from, and respect differences” at an important, early stage of their college careers.

-*NOTE: The Race Matters program is currently seeking approval to shift from a two-course sequence (fall and spring) to a three-course sequence (fall, interim, and spring) for the 2021-2022 academic year.
-Adding a third course would enable Race Matters to include more robust opportunities for community and civic engagement.
-Please note that if Race Matters becomes a three-course sequence, Race Matters students will not be able to take part in the Integrated Introduction to Chemistry and Biology (CH/BI) learning community, as both would require a course during interim.
+*NOTE: Please note that Race Matters students will not be able to take part in the Integrated Introduction to Chemistry and Biology (CH/BI) learning community, as both Race Matters and CH/BI require a course during interim.
 If you have any questions, please reach out to the program director for Race Matters, Professor Jon Naito (email@example.com).